KamilSJaron/reproductive_mode_TE_dynamics/README.md

 - (done) add intput anf output of sims to this repository

 - Check consistency of D&CH equilibrium prediction with my sims
-- ? adjust model to fit reality
+   - my equilibrium sims are predicted to be converge to 0
+   - I should try to take predicted equilibrium (for instance Neq = 50, u=10^-6, v=10^-5, a = 0.01, b=2.828*10^-6) and sim it, either it will drift around equil (good) or go somewhere (bad).
+If (bad) -> Try the same with original D&Ch sim.
-- ? check consistency with reality - D&CH model can not explain lab measured variables
+   - check consistency with reality - D&CH model can not explain lab measured variables.
+Is it problem of model or measured variables?
+Could different parameterization of selection model lead to more consistent results?
+- adaptive transposable rates
+   - make a switch for adaptive transposable rates (allow this to be turned off)
+   - reevaluate what `sd` is reasonable.
+   - simulate everything needed
+- record reference and non-reference position of TEs separately (mean TEs, mean ref TEs)
+- (utopia) adjust model to fit reality

 ## Notes :